MagicalDealer/research-pass/README.md

 Model-specific versions

+Modular skill implementations

+Multi-agent implementations

+Cross-vendor implementations

 But there will remain one clearly identified:

 Universal Research Pass — Canonical

 A change should enter the canonical version because testing shows that it improves the system — not merely because the wording sounds better.

+Benchmark

+The project includes an early experimental benchmark in benchmark/.

+The current alpha benchmark is designed to stress-test behaviors such as:

+research-depth selection

+false-premise detection

+source lineage

+competing scientific explanations

+historical multicausality

+vocabulary discovery

+user-context gathering

+confirmation-bias resistance

+technical diagnosis

+current-state research

+The benchmark is not a scientific leaderboard.

+It is an evolving regression set that should increasingly be built from real community failures.

 Core Principle